AbsurdlyUnique/CipherSense/AES.md

 *   **Procedure:** The analysis proceeds in the following stages:
     1.  **File Ingestion and Byte Frequency Aggregation:**
-        *   The file specified by the input path **would be** opened in binary input mode (`std::ios::binary`).
+        *   The file specified by the input path would be opened in binary input mode (`std::ios::binary`).
 This is crucial to ensure byte integrity, preventing any platform-specific data transformations (e.g., line ending conversions) that could corrupt the byte frequency data essential for subsequent statistical analysis.
-        *   To handle potentially large files without excessive memory allocation, the file **would be** processed sequentially, reading one byte at a time.
-This streaming approach offers robustness against memory exhaustion.
-        *   Error handling **would be** incorporated.
-Potential `std::ifstream` exceptions (e.g., file not found, permissions error) or stream state errors during reading **would need** to be caught or checked.
-The chosen strategy **would likely involve** returning a specific error indicator within the result structure rather than throwing exceptions from the library function itself, simplifying integration for the caller.
+        *   The initial bytes of the file **would be** read first for the header check.
+If no known header is found, the process continues by reading the rest of the file sequentially (or a sufficiently large prefix) for frequency counting.
+This avoids excessive memory allocation for large files.
+        *   Error handling would be incorporated for file I/O operations.
-        *   A frequency array, `std::vector<unsigned long long> counts(256, 0)`, **would be** used to store the occurrence count for each possible byte value (0-255).
-The `unsigned long long` type is selected to prevent potential integer overflows when analyzing large files.
+        *   A frequency array, `std::vector<unsigned long long> counts(256, 0)`, would be used to store the occurrence count for each possible byte value (0-255) *if* the statistical analysis proceeds.
-        *   For each byte `b` read from the file, the corresponding counter `counts[static_cast<unsigned char>(b)]` **would be** incremented.
+        *   Byte frequencies **would be** aggregated during the sequential read phase.

+    2.  **Preliminary Header Check (Magic Number Scan):**
+        *   *Rationale:* Before performing computationally more intensive statistical analysis, a quick check of the file's initial bytes against known signatures (magic numbers) for common non-encrypted, potentially high-entropy file types (especially compressed archives and media formats) can efficiently identify many files that are not the target of the encryption detection.
+        *   *Implementation:* The first N bytes of the file (where N is sufficient to cover common signatures, e.g., 8-16 bytes) **would be** compared against a predefined list of known magic numbers.
+Examples include:
+            *   ZIP: `50 4B 03 04` (`PK..`)
+            *   Gzip: `1F 8B 08`
+            *   Bzip2: `42 5A 68` (`BZh`)
+            *   PNG: `89 50 4E 47 0D 0A 1A 0A` (`.PNG....`)
+            *   JPEG: `FF D8 FF`
+            *   PDF: `25 50 44 46` (`%PDF`)
+            *   (Others as deemed necessary: RAR, 7z, various media formats)
+        *   *Outcome:* If a known signature is matched, the analysis **could** conclude early, potentially returning a specific result like `KNOWN_FILE_TYPE` or `LIKELY_COMPRESSED`, distinct from the results of the statistical tests.

-    2.  **Statistical Measure Calculation:** Upon successful ingestion of the file (or a predetermined sufficient prefix), the aggregated `counts` data **would be** subjected to the following statistical tests:
+    3.  **Statistical Measure Calculation (Conditional):** If the preliminary header check does not identify a known file type, *then* the aggregated `counts` data **would be** subjected to the following statistical tests:

         *   **A) Shannon Entropy Calculation:**
             *   *Theoretical Basis:* Shannon entropy, denoted \( H \), quantifies the average information content or uncertainty associated with a random variable.
 For a discrete random variable \( X \) with possible outcomes \( x_1, ..., x_k \) and probabilities \( P(x_i) \), the entropy is defined as: \[ H(X) = - \sum_{i=1}^{k} P(x_i) \log_b P(x_i) \] In this context, the random variable represents a byte read from the file, with 256 possible outcomes (byte values 0-255).
 The probability \( p_i \) of observing byte value \( i \) is estimated from the frequency data as \( p_i = \frac{\text{counts}[i]}{\text{total\_bytes}} \).
 The base of the logarithm \( b \) is typically chosen as 2, resulting in entropy measured in bits.